 Another wide-angle prime juggernaut is, of course, Sony FE 24mm f/1.4 GM lens.
 Dimensions-wise, the lens is a bit smaller, packing 92mm in length and 74mm in diameter.
 With its weight of 445g, you’ll be able to take high-quality and blur-free photos even when holding the camera in hand.
 The focal length here is fixed and it’s 24mm, which could a downside for some users.
 The maximum aperture of f/1.4 is great, allowing more light to pass through the lens for some stunning landscape photos.

 The image quality and sharpness are simply on point.
 Images turn sharp, without any blur even on the sides of the image.
-This is provided by 11 aperture blades which not only give additional sharpness but also give you a possibility for smooth bokeh effect.
+This is provided by 11 aperture blades which not only give additional sharpness but also give you a possibility for a smooth bokeh effect.
 We also need to commend the autofocus, which works really well, utilizing Direct Drive SSM.
 Unfortunately, this lens doesn’t have much else to offer.

 If you’re a modest photographer and you don’t crave any expensive photography gear, this lens is the right one, albeit it’s still on the more expensive side of the spectrum.